wpcodefactory/popup-notices-for-woocommerce/readme.txt

 3. An example of a WooCommerce Notice info on the Popup

 == Changelog ==

+= 1.2.7 - 09/02/2021 =
+* Create option to prevent closing if clicking outside the popup.

 = 1.2.6 - 15/01/2021 =
 * Update POT file